 8. Paul Benedict (Harry Bentley)

 Harry Bentley is the Jefferson’s next-door neighbor and was a pretty outlandish U.N.
 Interpreter.
-He is mostly kindhearted but George finds him an annoying playboy Englishman.
-But as with George, just because they argue, doesn’t mean you can’t get over your differences and become friends.
+He is mostly kindhearted, but George finds him an annoying playboy Englishman.
+As with George, just because they argue, doesn’t mean you can’t get over your differences and become friends.
 Paul Benedict’s oversized jaw and large nose were partially attributed to acromegaly, the same condition that The Addams’ Family Ted Cassidy had.
-For more on Ted, check out our deep dive into that quirky family next.
-Norman Lear cast Benedict as a Zen Buddhist in the satiric Cold Turkey, and this began a very fruitful working relationship.
+Norman Lear cast Benedict as a Zen Buddhist in the satiric Cold Turkey, and thus began a very fruitful working relationship.

 Paul is possibly most recognized for his work on Sesame Street as The Mad Painter.
-One of the final projects I recall Paul in, is his small but important part in Waiting for Guffman, as his character Roy gets mistaken as the ever-important Guffman that the entire cast is waiting for – if you haven’t seen it, it’s a hysterical mockumentary made by the Spinal Tap crew.
-His final role was in 2008 and he was found dead that same year of natural causes at age 70.
+One of his final projects was a small but important part in Waiting for Guffman, as his character Roy gets mistaken for the ever-important Guffman that the entire cast is waiting for.
+It’s credited as a hysterical mockumentary made by the Spinal Tap crew.
+His final role was in the 2008 film Side by Each.
+He was found dead that same year of natural causes at age 70.

 What a timeless classic.
 Norman Lear was a television goliath, and this one is up there with his best.
 The Jeffersons entertained us for years, while also teaching us valuable lessons about acceptance.
 What was your favorite episode from this classic show?
 Did you prefer another Norman Lear show?
 Let us know in the comments below, we read them all.